 As of July 1, 2007, Cypress owned all 44,533,287 shares of outstanding SunPower class B common stock, representing approximately 56% of the total outstanding shares of SunPower common stock, or approximately 51% of such shares on a fully diluted basis after taking into account outstanding options, and 91% of the voting power of SunPower's outstanding capital stock.
-After giving effect to this offering and our concurrent offering of common stock, Cypress' holdings of our class B common stock will represent approximately 53% of the total outstanding shares of SunPower common stock, or approximately 51% of such shares on a fully diluted basis after taking into account outstanding options, and 90% of the voting power of our outstanding capital stock.
+After giving effect to this offering and our concurrent offering of common stock, or approximately 53% of the total outstanding shares of SunPower common stock, or approximately 53% of the total outstanding shares of SunPower common stock, or approximately 51% of such shares on a fully diluted basis after taking into account outstanding options, and 90% of the voting power of our outstanding capital stock.